 Master of Arts Core Requirements

-- Plan I requires a minimum of 27 hours of coursework, comprehensive examination, and a thesis.
+- Plan I requires a minimum of 27 hours of coursework, a comprehensive examination, and the completion of Master thesis.

 - Plan II requires 33 hours of coursework and a comprehensive examination.